negin513/xarray/doc/user-guide/indexing.rst

     ind = xr.DataArray([[0, 1], [0, 1]], dims=["a", "b"])
     da[ind]

+Like NumPy and pandas, Xarray also supports indexing many array elements at once in a vectorized manner.

 Similar to how `NumPy's advanced indexing`_ works, vectorized indexing for xarray is based on our
 :ref:`broadcasting rules <compute.broadcasting>`.